Everest Base Camp Trek - 8 Days

 • Earn gobsmacking views of towering snowcapped peaks, such as Lhotse, Nuptse, Ama Dablam, and the unmatched Mount Everest.

-• Ascend to higher than 5,500 meters in altitude to reach the magnificent viewpoint of Kala Patthar, where you’ll be rewarded with the best alpine panorama in all of Nepal.
+• Ascend to higher than 5,500 meters in altitude to reach the magnificent viewpoint of Kala Patthar, where you’ll be rewarded with the best alpine panorama in Nepal.

-• Stand at the foot of the world’s tallest mountain when you accomplish the realization of every trekker’s dream: arriving at Everest Base Camp.
+• Stand at the foot of the world’s tallest mountain when you realize every trekker’s dream: arriving at Everest Base Camp.

-Please note: This itinerary is for those who are physically and mentally strong and experienced trekkers.
-If you are a beginner, then we do recommend 2 extra days for acclimatization or you go with this comfortable Everest base camp trek.
-Moreover, the trekking times indicated Below are approximate and are best used as general guidelines.
-During the short Everest Base Camp Trek, you’ll be able to travel freely at your own pace.
+Please note: This itinerary is flexible based on your desire and flexibility; if you are an experienced trekker/athlete used to trekking in high-altitude areas, it can be done within eight nights and nine days.
+However, if traveling in a high-altitude area for the first time, acclimatization day is recommended to get your body used to the altitude before approaching higher elevation on a trek.
+The itinerary will be customized based on your requirements.
+Moreover, the trekking times indicated below are approximate and are best used as general guidelines.
+During the short Everest Base Camp Trek, you can travel freely at your own pace.
 We also recommend arriving in Kathmandu at least one day before your scheduled itinerary begins; this will allow you to meet with our trekking team in advance to learn more about your planned activities.
-Staying in Kathmandu for one-two extra day for acclimatization if required, also it is helpful at the end of the itinerary and will also provide you with a more flexible schedule in the event that mountain flights between Kathmandu and Lukla are delayed due to weather.
+If required, staying in Kathmandu for one extra day for acclimatization at the end of the itinerary will also be helpful.
+It will also provide a more flexible schedule if mountain flights between Kathmandu and Lukla are delayed due to weather.

 Itinerary